Amandubey211/Netflix-Gpt/README.md

   -firebase deployment
   -redux integration
   - integrated tmdb
-  -stored and fetched the data
+  -stored in the store  and fetched the data  from the redux-store -lots of custom hooks

 # Features